Nate Maness

-Nate Maness (born June 27, 1991) is an American mixed martial artist who competed in the Bantamweight division of the Ultimate Fighting Championship.
+Nate Maness also known as Mayhem (born June 27, 1991) is an American mixed martial artist who competes in the bantamweight division of Bare Knuckle Fighting Championship as a bare-knuckle boxer.
+He competed in the Bantamweight division of the Ultimate Fighting Championship.
+As of April 13, 2026, he is #4 in the BKFC men's bantamweight rankings.

 Background

 Maness played basketball throughout high school, aspiring to continue playing in college but instead opted to pursue a career in mixed martial arts.

 Mixed martial arts career

 Early career

 Maness made his amateur debut in 2013, winning four bouts before turning professional in the same year.

 Outside the UFC, Nathan Maness collected three belts at three different weight classes, ranging from 135 through 155 lbs. in 12 professional fights, “Mayhem” won six of them via stoppage, four in the very first frame.
 After he won the bantamweight championship of the Quebec-based TKO promotion in 2018, his sole loss came when he dropped the belt to former UFC competitor Taylor Lapilus in May 2019 but came back with a first-round stoppage win in February in his next bout.